Relational Concept Bottleneck Models: Discussion

 \section{Discussion}

-\paragraph{Relations with CBMs. } Concept-based models~\cite{koh2020concept} quickly inspired several works aimed at improving their generalization~\cite{mahinpei2021promises,zarlenga2022concept,vielhaben2023multi}, explanations~\cite{ciravegna2023logic,barbiero2023interpretable}, and robustness~\cite{marconato2022glancenets,havasi2022addressing,zarlenga2023towards,kim2023probabilistic}.
-Despite these efforts, the application of CBMs to relational domains currently remained unexplored.
-Filling this gap, our framework allows relational CBMs to (i) effectively solve relational tasks, and (ii) elevate the explanatory expressiveness of these models from propositional to relational explanations.
+\textbf{Related work on CBMs. } Concept bottleneck models~\citep{koh2020concept} inspired several works focusing on improved generalization~\citep{mahinpei2021promises,zarlenga2022concept,vielhaben2023multi}, explanations~\citep{ciravegna2023logic,barbiero2023interpretable} and robustness~\citep{marconato2022glancenets,havasi2022addressing,zarlenga2023towards,kim2023probabilistic}.
+Despite these efforts, the application of CBMs to relational domains remains unexplored.
+Filling this gap, our framework allows relational CBMs to (i) effectively solve relational tasks, and (ii) generalize the explanatory capabilities of these models from propositional to relational.